 Maintain a 2.0 overall cumulative GPA or higher

 Maximum time frame

 Failure to meet these standards could result in the denial of your financial aid or being placed on warning or probation by the WSU Financial Aid and Scholarship Office.

 All students applying for financial aid must have their satisfactory academic progress reviewed before any award offer is made.
-Additionally, the WSU Financial Aid and Scholarship Office reviews your satisfactory academic progress each semester.
+Additionally, the WSU Financial Aid and Scholarship Office reviews your satisfactory academic progress each semester including summer semester.
 You will be notified by email if you do not meet the minimum requirements.

 It is your responsibility to stay informed of the university’s Satisfactory Academic Progress standards and to monitor your own progress each semester.
 Your academic standing may be different than your Satisfactory Academic Progress status.

 You are expected to complete all attempted credit hours each semester.
 Successful completion of credit hours for financial aid eligibility means earning a passing letter grade.
 All credit taken during the semester count toward the semester completion.
 This includes: repeated credits, credits resulting in a Temporary Grade (T), Withdraw (W), Unofficial Withdraw (UW), Fail (E), Incomplete (I), Audit (AU), or No Credit (NC) grades and noncredit remedial courses.
 Unacceptable letter grades include T, W, UW, E, I, AU, NC and noncredit remedial courses.
 Repeated course work and accepted transfer credits are also considered when evaluating this measure.

 If you have a semester in which you complete 66.7% or more of the credit hours for which you were paid financial aid, you will be in Good Standing.
 You must maintain an overall completion rate of 66.7% to continuing to receive financial aid.
 Dropping below will cause you to be in a Denied (or Warning) Status.